Irreversibility and randomness: Introduction

-In \S\ref{OBE} we review the recent derivation of the Boltzmann equation for long times by Deng, Hani, and Ma (2024), who completed the work of Lanford (1975) and others.
-We will emphasize: \begin{itemize} \item What they in fact prove and how this relates to Boltzmann's own ideas from 1872 and 1877; \item What remains desirable to prove in order to understand the actual physics of dilute gases; \item The origin of irreversibility in their approach.\footnote{This updates the analysis of the proof for short times by Lanford (1975, 1976) by Uffink and Valente (2015). } \end{itemize} The one-particle distribution function $f(\mathbf{z},t)$ which Deng, Hani, and Ma (2024) prove to satisfy the Boltzmann equation under suitable assumptions is an \emph{average} (or expectation value) with respect to a certain probability measure on the space of microscopic degrees of freedom of a gas, which in this case is simply a Newtonian $N$-particle system, where $N\raw\infty$.
-Though their result is extremely difficult and significant, it does not explain why the (initial) $N$-particle configuration of some \emph{given} gas induces a one-particle distribution function which in the limit $N\raw\infty$ satisfies the Boltzmann equation.\footnote{Compare interpretations of quantum mechanics that fail to explain why \emph{individual} measurements have outcomes.} That would require \emph{pointwise} results, initially to the effect that the Boltzmann equation holds \emph{almost surely} (or ``typically'', as the neo-Boltzmannians have it).\footnote{What we identify as the neo-Boltzmannian (or ``typicality'') program is expounded by e.g.\ Lebowitz (1999), Lazarovici and Reichert (2015), and Bricmont (2020).
-The textbook by Spohn (2012) also follows this program.
-The core idea, which indeed may be attributed to Boltzmann (1877), is that macroscopic quantities are coarse-grained functions of microstates and follow macroscopic equations for all ``typical'' microstates.
-In the thermodynamic limit, these and other ``typical'' properties hold almost surely with respect to some prior probability distribution on the microstates. } But even this would fail to identify \emph{which} microscopic configurations support the Boltzmann equation.
+On the mathematical front, in an impressive breakthrough Deng, Hani, and Ma (2024) recently advanced the work initiated by Grad (1958) and Lanford (1975, 1976) in giving a rigorous derivation of the Boltzmann equation for long times.\footnote{ Key textbooks between Lanford and Deng et al.\ include Spohn (1991), Cercignani, Illner, and Pulvirenti (2013), and Gallagher, Saint-Raymond, and Texier (2014); see also the references in Deng, Hani, and Ma (2024), \S 1.2, and Bodineau et al.\ (2026), \S 2.3.
+See footnote \ref{UV} for Valente (2014), Uffink and Valente (2015), and Ardourel (2017). } The one-particle distribution function $f(t,\mathbf{z})$ which they prove to satisfy the Boltzmann equation under suitable assumptions is an \emph{average} (or expectation value) with respect to a certain probability measure on the space of microscopic degrees of freedom of a gas, which in this case is simply a Newtonian $N$-particle system, where $N\raw\infty$.
+This does not explain why the (initial) $N$-particle configuration of some \emph{given} gas induces a one-particle distribution function which in the limit $N\raw\infty$ satisfies the Boltzmann equation.\footnote{Compare interpretations of quantum mechanics that fail to explain why \emph{individual} measurements have outcomes.} That would require \emph{pointwise} results, initially to the effect that the Boltzmann equation holds \emph{almost surely} (or ``typically'', as the neo-Boltzmannians have it).\footnote{What we identify as the neo-Boltzmannian (or ``typicality'') program is expounded by e.g.\ Lebowitz (1999), Lazarovici and Reichert (2015), and Bricmont (2020).
+The mathematical (physics) work from Grad (1958) onwards just referred to in effect also follows this program.
+The core idea, which indeed may be attributed to Boltzmann (1872) but in a sense that could only later be recognized as being probabilistic, as in Boltzmann (1877), is that macroscopic quantities are coarse-grained functions of microstates and follow macroscopic equations for all ``typical'' microstates.
+In the thermodynamic limit, these and other ``typical'' properties hold almost surely with respect to some prior probability distribution on the microstates.
+Our work takes this idea one step further.
+See also the discussion after \er{MCH}.} But even this would fail to identify exactly \emph{which} microscopic configurations support the Boltzmann equation.
 This is the main problem we wish to address in this paper via the theory of algorithmic randomness.